lune-climate/lune-docs/docs/src/guides/one-percent-contribution-towards-carbon-removal.md

 	-d '{ "value": "1.46" }'
 ```

-The payload, optionally, takes an `idempotency_key` which you can set to enforce order uniqueness and also allows you to reconcile order updates that you receive through a webhook receiver.
+The payload can optionally take an `idempotency_key` which you can set to enforce order uniqueness and also allows you to reconcile order updates that you receive through a webhook receiver.

-You should get a response looking like:
+An example response with some added comments can be seen below:

 ```json
 {